 What are the Offensive Strokes in Table Tennis?

 Today’s modern table tennis is dominated by offensive players.
-So to be good at table tennis, you have to learn the skills for the proper execution of offensive strokes to dominate over your opponent.
+So to be good at table tennis, you have to learn the skills for the proper execution of offensive strokes to dominate your opponent.

 The offensive strokes are of five types.